Visite Us

 Gold Standard

-A standard defining a national currency in terms of a fixed weight of gold, and allowing a free exchange and trade of gold.
+Gold Standard A standard defining a national currency in terms of a fixed weight of gold, and allowing a free exchange and trade of gold.
 Until the nineteenth century, most of the countries maintained a bimetallic monetary system, in which national monetary units were valued against a certain weight of either gold or silver.
 The widespread adoption of the gold standard during the second half of the nineteenth century was largely due to the Industrial Revolution that brought a tremendous increase in the production of goods and widened the basis of world trade.
 During its existence, the classical gold standard is widely seen to have contributed to equilibrium of balances of payments worldwide.
-The same institutions that lent support to a period of remarkable globalization and economic modernization later contributed to interwar instability and the depth and length of the Great Depression of the 1930s.
-By the late 1930s, the gold standard as a species of monetary policy was mostly extinct.
+The same institutions that lent support...

 »» Continue Reading...